slowernews/wisdom-tldr/chapters/introduction.md

 > *"Life is not a problem to be solved but a reality to be experienced."
 -- Soren Kierkegaard*

-> *"You goal in life is to be able to say on the day before you die that you have fully become yourself."
+> *"You goal in life is to be able to say on the day before you die that you have fully become yourself." (...)
+"Copying others is a good way to start.
+Copying yourself is a disappointing way to end."
 -- Kevin Kelly*

 > *"A man’s character is his fate."